ILikeMyChickenBurnt/RandomWheel/README.md

 ### Spinning the Wheel

 1. Click the big **SPIN** button
-2. Watch the wheel spin!
+2. Watch the wheel spin and zoom in dramatically!
-3. When it stops, you'll see the winner
+3. Enjoy the confetti celebration when it stops
-4. Choose whether to mark the item as "selected" (removes it from future spins) or leave it in
+4. Choose whether to mark the winner as "selected" (removes them from future spins) or keep them in

+### Shuffling the Wheel

+Click the **Shuffle** button to randomize the order of items on the wheel.
+This changes the visual layout but doesn't affect the fairness of spins.

 ### Managing Items